"Keys": Keyboard Works of Sunny Knable

 Stefanie Izzo, Gina Cuffari and Xelana Duo, MSR Classics, 2020

 If you had asked me 10 years ago what my second composition album would consist of, I would probably give you a lofty answer, like an opera or a symphony.
 Though I have written those as well, I didn't know that this decade would define me as the composer of multiple successful pieces for bassoon.
 I had written for the often-underused bass instrument in woodwind quintets and large ensembles, but had never fully explored its soloistic capabilities until I had the good fortune of meeting the rollicking performer that is Scott Pool.
-What emerged from friendship was the commissioning of two of my most proud and personal achievements: "Song of the Redwood-Tree" and "The Busking Bassoonist" which have been performed multiple times by Scott of his long-term collaborator Natsuki Fukasawa.
+What emerged from our friendship was the commissioning of two of my most proud and personal achievements: "Song of the Redwood-Tree" and "The Busking Bassoonist" which have been performed multiple times by Scott and his long-term collaborator Natsuki Fukasawa.
 Since then, I have gone on to write for bassoon in odd combinations including for the singing-bassoonist Gina Cuffari and for the sax/bassoon group, Xelana Duo.
-It's safe to say that this is only the beginning of a long relationship I will have with this instrument.
+It's safe to say that this is only the beginning of a. long relationship I will have with this instrument.